Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Estimates of the interaction strength from nonequilibrium measurements

 Figures \ref{hart6} shows the same model when $g_{ex}$ is increased by factors of 10 and 100.
 For the case of $g_{ex}$ increased by a factor of 10 shown in (b), once again the occupation numbers greater than 1 appear first in excitonic states at high energy.
-Only for the highest value of $g_{ex}$, a factor of 100 larger than the nominal value, is the curve qualitatively the same as the experimental data.
+Only for the highest value of $g_{ex}$ is the curve qualitatively the same as the experimental data.
 This is precisely the range of $g_{ex}$ which agrees with the line broadening data discussed in Section II.
-There is therefore full consistency in the numerical modeling fits, the blue shift, and the line broadening data.
+There is therefore consistency in the numerical modeling fits of Ref.~\onlinecite{hartwell} as updated here, and the blue shift and the line broadening data of Ref.~\onlinecite{naturephys}.

-Because the scattering rate is proportional to $g^2$ instead of just linear with $g$, the nonequilibrium data provide a much more sensitive measure of the value of $g$.
-Any analysis that presumes that the exciton-exciton interaction strength is as low as the nominal theoretical value must have an explanation for how so many experiments can show thermalization or quasi-thermalization when the interaction strength gives such long scattering times.
+Because the scattering rate is proportional to the square of the interaction energy, the nonequilibrium data discussed here provide a much more sensitive measure of the value of $g_{ex}$.
+Any analysis that presumes that the exciton-exciton interaction strength is as low as the nominal theoretical value must have an explanation for how so many experiments with short polariton lifetime can show any thermalization or quasi-thermalization at all, when the theoretical interaction strength gives such long scattering times.